ZaiyanFaheem/Jupyter-Notebook/README.md

 # Jupyter-Notebook
-How to run a jupyter notebook with python hello world and dev container or docker file
+How to run a jupyter notebook with python hello world via dev container or docker file